Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 M395X, in theory, should perform a small bit faster than the Radeon RX 6500 XT overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 M395X should be a bit faster than the Radeon RX 6500 XT overall. (explain)

-Texel RateThe Radeon RX 6500 XT should be quite a bit (about 52%) more effective at anisotropic filtering than the Radeon R9 M395X. (explain)
+Texel RateThe Radeon RX 6500 XT is a lot (approximately 52%) more effective at anisotropic filtering than the Radeon R9 M395X. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 6500 XT is superior to the Radeon R9 M395X, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 6500 XT is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison